 CBD is similar to THC in that they are both natural compounds (cannabinoids) present in cannabis plants.

 However, cannabidiol does not cause a person to feel “high.”
 It is THC (tetrahydrocannabinol) that causes the psychoactive effects.

 THC is a controlled substance often illegal in most applications.
 Some CBD hemp products contain a small percentage of tetrahydrocannabinol.

 What Are the Different Types of CBD?

 There are three forms of CBD for sale: full-spectrum, broad-spectrum, and CBD isolates.
 Each of these variants is used for different purposes.

 Full-spectrum CBD contains the entire range of cannabinoids, including terpenes, flavonoids, and other minerals from cannabis plants.
-The full-spectrum variant is often associated with the “entourage effect,” which is a concept that all cannabis compounds are more effective when consumed together(15).
+The full-spectrum variant is often associated with the “entourage effect,” which is a concept that all cannabis and organic compounds are more effective when consumed together(15).